UniversalDependencies/docs/_qpm/feat/Deixis.md

 ### <a name="Prox">`Prox`</a>: proximate

-The entity is close to the reference point (e.g., to the speaker) - proximal or medial.
+The entity is close to the reference point (e.g., to the speaker) - proximal.

 #### Examples